brenster/xapi-profiles/README.md

 ## Authored Profiles

-ADL maintains a [public repository of authored xAPI profiles](https://github.com/adlnet/xapi-authored-profiles) based on this specification and processes provided by ADL's vocabulary and profile index, [http://xapi.vocab.pub](http://xapi.vocab.pub).
+ADL maintains a [public repository of authored xAPI profiles](https://github.com/adlnet/xapi-authored-profiles) based on this specification.
+Profiles are also stored in the xAPI Profile server which is currently undergoing testing.[xAPI Profile Server](https://profiles.adlnet.gov/).

 ## What to do if the spec is unclear